wenewzhang/mixin_labs-php-bot/README3.md

 We have created a bot to [echo message](https://github.com/wenewzhang/mixin_labs-php-bot/blob/master/README.md) and [echo Bitcoin](https://github.com/wenewzhang/mixin_labs-php-bot/blob/master/README2.md) to user.

 # What you will learn from this chapter
-1. How to create Bitcoin wallet by Mixin Network PHP SDK
+1. How to create Bitcoin wallet
-2. How to read Bitcoin balance by Mixin Network PHP SDK
+2. How to read Bitcoin balance
-3. How to send Bitcoin with zero transaction fee and confirmed in 1 second by Mixin Network PHP SDK
+3. How to send Bitcoin with zero transaction fee and confirmed in 1 second
-4. How to send Bitcoin to other wallet by Mixin Network PHP SDK
+4. How to send Bitcoin to other wallet

 ## Create a Bitcoin wallet by Mixin Network PHP SDK
 Pre-request: Create a Mixin Network account